The Betty Goah Scholars Program

 for advancing diversity at Milligan

-The Betty Goah Scholars Program provides a tuition-remission scholarship.
+The Betty Goah Diversity Scholars Program provides a tuition-remission scholarship.
 Students are responsible for paying room, board, and fees.
+The scholarship is competitive and there are only 15 scholarship spaces available for Fall 2014.
+Priority deadline is January 15.

 In order to be considered for this program, applicant must meet the following minimum requirements:

-- Complete Betty Goah Scholars Program application and interview process, including an essay describing how you believe your diverse background has shaped who you are and how those life experiences will enrich and enhance the diversity of the Milligan College community.
-Priority deadline: Dec.
-1
+- Complete Goah Diversity Scholars Program application and interview process, including an essay describing how you believe your diverse cultural background has shaped who you are and how those life experiences will enrich and enhance the diversity of the Milligan College community.
+Priority deadline: Jan 15

 - Meet academic qualifications: